TheJacksonLaboratory/splicing-pipelines-nf/docs/run_on_cloudos.md

 # Run on CloudOS

 ## 0) Create an account & join a team
-[Sign-up to CloudOS](https://deploit.lifebit.ai/register) if you haven't alreday and join your team workspace.
-(While you don't have to join a team it is import to have you cloud account linked.
-Joining a your team means that you won't need to do this and can colloborate with colleagues).
+[Sign-up to CloudOS](https://deploit.lifebit.ai/register) if you haven't already and join your team workspace.
+(While you don't have to join a team it is important to have your cloud account linked.
+Joining your team means that you won't need to do this and can collaborate with colleagues).

 ## 1) Import the pipeline